lolotux/RSSVE/RSSVE/readme.txt

     Textures:

-    * Cloud and city detail textures by Real Visual Enhancements
+    * Cloud and city detail textures by Real Visual Enhancements (RVE)
     * Earth cloud and city light main textures by NASA Visible Earth
     * Gas giants source textures (used for exporting some basic cloud textures) by JHT's Planetary Pixel Emporium